Richmond Homeless Coalition

 For the day, this location becomes a one stop shop of services, starting at 9:00 with a pancake breakfast followed with access to direct services such as such as haircuts, clothing, meals and healthcare as well as information and referral to services that can be accessed year round.

 The support of Richmond residents is needed both financially and through volunteering.
 The funds donated will go to purchase supplies for the Richmond Connect event.
-The Homeless Connect planning committee is also asking Richmond residents to give a little extra this year so that donations can be forwarded on to the year round services, that do not have regular funding – outreach services, life skills counselling, community education, the extreme weather shelter, etc. This financial support can make difference during the year for someone who wants to get off the street.
+The Homeless Connect planning committee is also asking Richmond residents to give a little extra this year so that donations can be forwarded on to the year round services that do not have regular funding – outreach services, life skills counselling, community education, the extreme weather shelter.
+And the outreach meal program.
+This financial support can make all the difference during the year for people who need help to get off the street and change their lives.

 If you can help: